DANGER: This Bill Criminalizes Self-Defense Through Paperwork

 Duration: 10:06

-This video critically analyzes Utah's HB 133, arguing it criminalizes self-defense through mandatory reporting.
-The speaker, identified as an authority on 2nd Amendment news and legislative analysis, explains how the bill could undermine Utah's existing pro-2A laws by creating procedural hurdles for lawful self-defense.
-Concerns are raised about potential 5th Amendment violations and the bill serving as a model for other states.
+This video from Guns & Gadgets critically analyzes Utah House Bill 133, arguing it criminalizes self-defense through mandatory reporting.
+The speaker, an established 2nd Amendment commentator, details how the bill could undermine existing pro-2A laws in Utah by creating procedural hurdles and potentially infringing on 5th Amendment rights.
+The analysis highlights the bill's potential to shift the burden of proof onto the citizen and serve as a model for similar legislation in other states.

 Quick Summary